 Tires can withstand a lot, but they're not indestructible.
 You eventually must replace them.
-Tires don't biodegrade and many end up in large stockpiles and cause fires and other environmental hazards.
+Tires don't biodegrade and many end up in junkyards and cause fires and other environmental hazards.
 When it's time to trade-in your old tires, there are easy ways to recycle or repurpose them.

 Most states don't allow used tires in landfills and offer tire recycling programs.
 To get tires recycled, follow these steps: